masteroga101/Beat-Banger-PsVita-/README.md

 4. Download BeatBanger Patcher from either here or on itch.io

+5. Go to '...steamapps/content' and find the beat banger download from step 3

-5. drag beat banger pck into the patcher so it is at the same level as the bat files.
+6. drag the beat banger pck into the patcher so it is at the same level as the bat files.

-6. run the correct bat file corresponding to your operating system
+7. run the correct bat file corresponding to your operating system

-7. with the new pck,go onto your vita and go to `ux0:app/BEAT33322/game_data` and paste it inside
+8. with the new pck,go onto your vita and go to `ux0:app/BEAT33322/game_data` and paste it inside

 ### Acquiring mods